Key Largo (film): Plot

-As the storm rages outside, Rocco forces his former moll, Gaye, to sing for them but then demeans her.
+As the storm rages outside, Rocco forces his former moll, Gaye, to sing to them for a drink but then demeans her.
 In contrast, Frank politely gives her the promised drink and ignores Rocco's slaps.
 Nora understands that Frank's heroism matches her husband's, who was killed around Monte Cassino in Italy.
 Mr. Temple invites Frank to live with them at the hotel, a prospect that intrigues Nora.

 The storm finally subsides.
 Sheriff Wade returns looking for Deputy Sawyer, and discovers his body washed up by the storm on the hotel driveway.
 Rocco goes outside and convinces Sheriff Wade that the Osceola brothers are responsible for Sawyer's death.
 Wade confronts and kills them both before leaving with Sawyer's body.
 Rocco's contact Ziggy arrives to buy a large amount of counterfeit money.
 Rocco then forces Frank, who is a skilled seaman, to take him and his henchmen back to Cuba on the small hotel boat.
 As the gang prepares to board the boat, Gaye steals Rocco's gun and covertly passes it to Frank.

 Out on the Straits of Florida, Frank uses seamanship, trickery, and the stolen gun to kill the gang members one by one.
 He then heads back to Key Largo, while radioing for Coast Guard help and to get a message to the hotel.
 Meanwhile, Gaye tells Wade that Rocco bears the blame for Deputy Sawyer's murder.
 Wade mentions that Ziggy's gang has been captured and leaves with Gaye to identify them.

 The phone rings: James and Nora are delighted to hear that Frank is returning safely.
 Nora opens the shutters to the sun – while out at sea, Frank steers the boat towards shore.